 The professional tennis season is 11 months long, and physical demand forces players to push their body to the limit for an entire year.
 Consequently, headlines announcing players pulling out of tournaments often cite fatigue as the culprit.
 Some players have opted to withdraw from tournaments leading up to the Rio Olympic games on August 6th in order to give their bodies some much needed rest.
 However, those participating in the Olympics may then experience fatigue leading into the U.S. Open, which follows just a few weeks after.

 For players not competing at the professional level, the source of fatigue may be confused with inadequate food intake.
-Fatigue, however, may not originate from energy intake (e.g. food) alone.
-The sources of fatigue may be due to decreased physical fitness/strength, lack of sleep, or biomarkers associated with recovery that are not optimized.
+Fatigue, however, may not originate from energy intake (or lack thereof) alone.
+Instead, the sources may be decreased physical fitness/strength, lack of sleep, or biomarkers associated with recovery that are not optimized.
 The solution to reducing fatigue is not necessarily to eat more, but to find out what specifically is causing the fatigue.
 In the case of pro tennis players, it usually involves strategically adding in recovery time.
 For others, the answers lie elsewhere.

 At one point in my 10+ year tennis career, I experienced unrelenting exhaustion during hours of daily training and weekends of tournaments – in the heat of Florida – and it was happening very quickly.
 I learned through a blood test that my fatigue on the court was due to anemia (i.e., a low level of healthy red blood cells).
 As a result, I increased my iron intake, which lead to improved stamina and more wins.
 In retrospect, I believe my performance would have improved even more if I increased my sleep too.